Understanding the experiences and impact of health and social care assessments on children and families.

 Archival research of key documents relating to the 1989 Children Act

-The ambitious programme of activity aims to ensure engagement with civil servants, parliamentarians, policy makers and senior practitioners, in collaboration with MPs and Peers from the All-Party Parliamentary Group for Children.
+The ambitious programme of activity aims to ensure engagement with civil servants, parliamentarians, policy makers and senior practitioners, in collaboration with MPs and Peers from the All-Party Parliamentary Group for Children (APPGC).
 The team aim to allow the experiences of those affected to be heard at the highest levels in government and to enable evidence-based changes to improve the lives of those children and families involved in assessments.

-The groups will be formed of:
+The groups are formed of: